Damien-Baca/ReactJS-MobileApp-Team18/team/sprint2.md

 * *#74 short trip: User: I would like the tool to rearrange my trip for me to make it shorter so I have will have less travel time.*

-Key planning decisions for this sprint include ...
+Key planning decisions for this sprint include mutual distribution of tasks, under criterion of number weighted by percieved difficulty.
+Open communication will need to be held throughout the sprint duration in order to maximize successful integration of different components and keep to the allotted window.

 ## Metrics